 I have always been interested in farming and in tractors in particular.
 Therefore I built this museum on my native farm: Ankerslund.

-The museum opened to the public in 2000 and is today the world´s largest collection of Ferguson tractors and implements being open to the public.
+The museum opened to the public in 2002 and is today the largest collection of Ferguson tractors and implements worldwide.

 The museum is 100 % privately owned and receives no state subsidy.